AnthonyHongXiao/AnthonyHongXiao.github.io/content/_index.md

 # Xiao (Anthony) Hong

+{{< columns >}}
 ![Anthony](/images/personal_website_photo.jpg)
+<---> <!-- This is the column break shortcode in some Hugo themes -->

-## About me
+### About Me

 I am Anthony, a junior at Washington University in St. Louis (WUSTL).
 While enjoying mathematical beauty in large, I'm primarily interested in the interaction between geometry and data analysis.
-Specifically, I like to see how real world images are stored as data and how structure of data is geometrized and visualized.
+Specifically, I like to see how real world images are stored as data and how the structure of data is geometrized and visualized.
+{{< /columns >}}

 ## Contact